JASYTIONLINE/JASYTIONLINE-jasytionline.github.io/README.md

 ## 📌 Highlights
 - Public repo with `index.html`, `assets/style.css`, and `README.md`.
-- Will eventually contain all the Knowledge gained suring the class.
+- Will eventually contain all the Knowledge gained during the class.
 - Published live website using **GitHub Pages**.
-- Accountability respected by using profefesional commits with descriptive messages.
+- Accountability respected by using professional commits with descriptive messages.
 - Navigation implemented with **Site mapping** (S-35 active, others scaffolded).

 ---